 - Pumpkin carving should always be closely supervised by adults and small children should never carve pumpkins.
 Instead, have them draw a face with markers and have an adult cut it.

-- As always, use your best judgement around sharp objects, such as knives and other carving tools.
+- As always, use your best judgment around sharp objects, such as knives and other carving tools.

 - Be very careful when lighting your jack-o-lantern.
 Consider using a flashlight, glow stick, or flameless candle.
 If you do choose to use a real candle, never leave it unattended and keep it away from curtains or any flammable objects.